Please note: This is a supplement to the “Blockchain and Cryptocurrency Explained” series. If you want to start from the beginning, go here.

 When Satoshi came out with the idea of Bitcoin it was a passion project.
 As time went by there were a glut of coins – 817 coins.
 Now coin developers are facing an issue of getting people interested in their platforms.
 Additionally, with more money invested into cryptocurrencies expectations started change.
 Developers are expected to:

 - Hire more developers to keep improving the coin

 - Promote the coins

-If you look very closely ethereum developers had assigned themselves 12 million ETH in the genesis block.
+If you look closely ethereum developers also got 12 million ETH in the genesis block.
 The account and transaction here(scroll to the end):

 PreMine (or Pre-mine)

 An ICO is also somewhat of a pre-mine.
-Though it is generally considered fair if the developers are open about their intent on genesis block.
+If developers are open about their intent, it is considered fair.

-So, it is necessary to lookout for any un-wanted surprises during the reward allocations for some initial blocks, specially genesis.
-If possible always demand your coin has some sort of blockchain explorer at the launch date to help you dig this information.
+So, it is necessary to lookout for any un-wanted surprises during the reward allocations for the starting blocks, especially genesis.
+If possible always demand your coin has some sort of blockchain explorer at the launch date to help you dig into this information.

 Instamine (or Insta-Mine)